It’s a subject few people wish to talk about — even with their doctors. Yet, at some point in our lives, most of us have had constipation.

 If you suffer from constipation now and then, it’s probably no cause for worry.

-“Lack of exercise, ignoring the urge to go, not drinking enough water and not eating enough fiber through fruits, vegetables and whole grains can all lead to the occasional bout with constipation,” said Dr. Satish Rao, Director of the Augusta University Digestive Health Center.
+“Lack of exercise, ignoring the urge to go, not drinking enough water and not eating enough fiber through fruits, vegetables and whole grains can all lead to the occasional bout with constipation,” said Dr. Satish Rao, gastroenterologist at the Augusta University Digestive Health Center.

 Other causes, however, aren’t so obvious.
 Consider this: